-While modelling the observed FEP spectrum with synchrotron absorption discussed in Section \ref{sub:synchro}, we assumed that the non-thermal electron distribution in the eclipse medium is homogeneous and the average LOS angle to the magnetic field is $90$ $\mathrm{degrees}$.
-Best fit values of $B$ and $p$ for the three epochs are given in Table \ref{table:table1}, which are broadly consistent.
-We obtain a mean value of magnetic field strength; B $\sim13.7\pm1.2$ $\mathrm{G}$ across the three epochs, which is similar to the characteristic magnetic field strength; $B_E$.
-We have estimated the non-thermal electron energy density, $U_{nth}\approx10^{-4}$ $\mathrm{erg/cm^3}$, which is only a tiny fraction of the total pulsar wind energy density; $U_E=4.37$ $\mathrm{erg/cm^3}$.
+While modeling the observed FEP spectrum with synchrotron absorption discussed in Section \ref{sub:synchro}, we assumed that the nonthermal electron distribution in the eclipse medium is homogeneous and the average LOS angle to the magnetic field is $90^\circ$.
+Best-fit values of $B$ and $p$ for the three epochs are given in Table \ref{table:table1}, which are broadly consistent.
+We obtain a mean value of magnetic field strength, B $\sim13.7\pm1.2$ $\mathrm{G}$ across the three epochs, which is similar to the characteristic magnetic field strength $B_E$.
+We have estimated the nonthermal electron energy density, $U_{nth}\approx10^{-4}$ $\mathrm{erg/cm^3}$, which is only a tiny fraction of the total pulsar wind energy density, $U_E=4.37$ $\mathrm{erg/cm^3}$.
 The estimated LOS averaged magnetic field strength using the synchrotron absorption model depends on the LOS angle ($\theta$) with the magnetic field (Equation \ref{eq:7}).
-To explore further we fit the FEP spectra for different values of $\theta$ between the range of 5 to 90 degrees in 10 degrees steps and the estimated values of $B$ are shown in Figure \ref{fig:LOS_B}.
-The upper and lower limit of the estimated LOS averaged magnetic field strengths are $162\pm14$ $\mathrm{G}$ and $14.0\pm1.1$ $\mathrm{G}$ respectively, which are also similar order of magnitude to $B_E$.
+To explore further we fit the FEP spectra for different values of $\theta$ between the range of $5^\circ-90^\circ$ in $10^\circ$ steps and the estimated values of $B$ are shown in Figure \ref{fig:LOS_B}.
+The upper and lower limits of the estimated LOS averaged magnetic field strengths are $162\pm14$ $\mathrm{G}$ and $14.0\pm1.1$ $\mathrm{G}$ respectively, which are also a similar order of magnitude to $B_E$.